Teaching Consent: Building Skills Across the Lifespan for Giving and Receiving an Embodied “Yes” | Ethics BCBA CEU Credits: 2

 Original price was: $20.00.Current price is: $16.00.

 This workshop is designed to equip behavior analysts with structured, developmentally sensitive strategies for cultivating authentic consent skills throughout the lifespan.
-Participants will learn to identify critical consent behaviors, create learner‑tailored consent exchanges from early education through adulthood, and impart both social and safety skills fundamental to giving and receiving an embodied “yes.”
+Teaching Consent in ABA is a fundamental component of this training, and participants will learn to identify critical consent behaviors, create learner‑tailored consent exchanges from early education through adulthood, and impart both social and safety skills fundamental to giving and receiving an embodied “yes.”
 Instructional methods are grounded in behavior-analytic frameworks and enriched by empirical findings on functional-contextual consent teaching.
-The course also critically addresses ethical limitations and potential risks inherent in consent programming.
+The Teaching Consent in ABA curriculum also critically addresses ethical limitations and potential risks inherent in consent programming.
 (Behavior Analyst CE, 2025)

 This course goes beyond the scope of the current BCBA and BCaBA Task Lists by explicitly addressing the behavior-analytic teaching of consent—including both sexual and non-sexual contexts—through a functional contextual framework that supports honoring autonomy across the lifespan.
 It remains behavior-analytic in nature by emphasizing the identification and assessment of consent-related behaviors, the use of structured decision-making trees, preference assessments, and systematic instructional sequences to teach and nurture consent skill repertoires.
-This course is designed for certified and aspiring behavior analysts, equipping them with ethical, developmentally appropriate, and empirically supported strategies to foster authentic consent exchanges that respect learner autonomy and reduce coercion.
+Teaching Consent in ABA provides certified and aspiring behavior analysts with ethical, developmentally appropriate, and empirically supported strategies to foster authentic consent exchanges that respect learner autonomy and reduce coercion.

 BACB CEUs